-In order to assist the Compensation Committee in applying its compensation philosophy and objectives, the Company, at the request of the Compensation Committee, engaged Meridian, an outside executive compensation consulting firm, to periodically conduct reviews of its compensation program for the SMG and the Board of Directors.
-Meridian was engaged to prepare comprehensive reports regarding these matters in 2023, 2022 and in prior years.
-The Compensation Committee received research from Meridian that indicated that the prevalent performance measures used as targets in the compensation incentive plans of peer group companies included profit measures, revenue targets, total shareholder return ("TSR") measurements, and other return metrics.
-The Committee also monitored developments in compensation philosophy and statements of principles issued by investment consultants such as Glass, Lewis & Co. and Institutional Shareholder Services ("ISS").
-At the request of the Committee, CBIZ subscribes to the executive compensation analysis reports of a leading compensation and governance consulting firm (the "Governance Firm").
+In order to assist the Compensation Committee in applying its compensation philosophy and objectives, the Compensation Committee engaged Meridian, an outside executive compensation consulting firm, to periodically conduct reviews of its compensation program for the SMG and the Board of Directors.
+Meridian was engaged to prepare comprehensive reports regarding these matters in 2023.
+The Committee also monitored developments in compensation philosophy and statements of principles issued by proxy advisors such as Glass, Lewis & Co. and Institutional Shareholder Services ("ISS").
+At the request of the Committee, CBIZ subscribes to the executive compensation analysis services of a leading compensation and governance consulting firm (the "Governance Firm").
 The Committee regularly reviewed and used compensation analysis reports of this consulting firm as benchmarks to evaluate the compensation packages of members of the SMG and to confirm the validity of the data provided by Meridian.